Wireless Weekly

-Wireless Weekly was Australia's first news-stand wireless magazine (not counting the AWA monthly), published in 1922 in Sydney by William John Foster St Clair Maclardy ("W. J. Maclardy") and his father William McIntyre St Clair Maclardy ("W. M. Maclardy").
+Wireless Weekly was Australia's first news-stand wireless magazine (not counting the AWA Monthly), published in 1922 in Sydney by William John Foster St Clair Maclardy ("W. J. Maclardy") and his father William McIntyre St Clair Maclardy ("W. M. Maclardy").
 W. J. Maclardy was one of the founders of the "A" Class radio station 2SB (soon changed to 2BL).
-It arose from conversations between Florence Violet (Vera) McKenzie OBE (née Wallace), aka 'Violet Wallace, 'Vera Wallace' and later 'Mrs Mac' (1890-1982), who owned a wireless shop in the Royal Arcade, Sydney, Ron Marsden her engineer, and Maclardy.
+It arose from conversations between Florence McKenzie (née Wallace), aka 'Violet Wallace, 'Vera Wallace' and later 'Mrs Mac' (1890-1982), who owned a wireless shop in the Royal Arcade, Sydney, Ron Marsden her engineer, and Maclardy.
 The front cover featured a photo of amateur radio activity.

 First issue

 The first issue of Wireless Weekly was planned in weekly meetings in Mr. MacLardy's reportedly 'dark and dusty basement' in Castlereagh Street, Sydney.
 Mrs Mackenzie wrote industry news, components notes, a short story or maybe a wireless 'poem'.
 Mr. Marsden wrote technical article.
 Mr A. Mitchell, as Editor, arranged the material, adding relevant material from Sydney's Evening News daily where he worked.

 The first 12- page issue had a print run of a few hundred copies, and went on sale from Mrs. Mackenzie's shop at 8am on 4 August 1922.
 It carried the imprint: Published by WJ.MacLardy, 249 Castlereagh Street, Sydney.